As the seasons change, so do the vendors at the market. A running list of vendors and when they are at the market is listed below.

 3 Way Farms – Jorge helms this booth each Saturday, April through November.
 The farm offers a wide variety of seasonal vegetables, berries, melons, cut herbs, and potted plants.
 In late fall, find homemade decorative wreaths made of greens.

 Ashbank Farm – “Always Fresh, Always Homemade” – Catherine, the baker and owner, brings a variety of homemade sweets to the market from Markham, Virginia.
 Cathy offers delicious pies, cookies, and croissants, as well as her signature apple cider donuts, a customer favorite.
 During the holidays and for special occasions, you can also place an order for any type of sweet you like!
 If you are out for a drive, visit the farm and get sweets direct from their bakery.
+And when the weather accommodates it, you’ll find Catherine frying up fresh donuts in her food truck!
 At the market April through November.

 Aunt Hattie’s Pralines – “Authentic New Orleans” – Made with the traditional ingredients of sugar, milk, pecans, and a little flavoring, you can’t get more New Orleans than these pralines.
 Hattie’s son is the baker, but the Del Ray market is lucky to have Hattie manning the booth each Saturday.
 Her son was given the recipe by his wife’s family, who were New Orleans natives.
 In addition to the traditional large praline, there are smaller versions available.
 Hattie’s is at the market April through November.

 Baked By Yael – Yael Krigman is the woman behind Baked by Yael, which is located in the Woodley Park neighborhood of DC and dubbed DC’s first cakepoppery.
 They specialize in cakepops, bagels, rugelach, black and white cookies and other delicious baked goods.
+Her bagels are the best around and often sell out.
 At the market year round.